Aberystwyth and Climate Change

 This webinar is targeted to support AS / A (Level 3) Economic specifications, including Market failure, Externalities, Government intervention, Policy instruments and Global economics.
 This Webinar sets a baseline for the innovative, new BSc Economics and Climate Change degree, which will be offered by Aberystwyth University from September 2020.

-English Literature: Climate Change
+English Studies: Climate Change

 In this webinar for school/college students and teachers, Dr Neal Alexander from Aberystwyth University explores the following matters: